mattcousineau/patches-ohoulihan/README.md

 (complete - 20 min)--write each checksum representation to a txt file

--Add checksum capabiltiies to patches-ohoulihan
+(complete - 20 min)-Add checksum capabiltiies to patches-ohoulihan

---read local files into memory and create checksum representation string
+(complete - 20 min) --read local files into memory and create checksum representation string

---compare to string in the patch file
+(complete - 20 min) --compare to string in the patch file

 (complete 10 min) -replace placeholder name negotiation logic with above